 If you want to learn more about the Art Deco Era, click here.

 Which jewelry era is your favorite?
-What is your favorite era among the five eras of antique jewelry?
+What is your favorite era among the six eras of antique jewelry?
 Tell us in the comments below.

 The pictures of the bracelet and earrings come with permission from M. Khordipour.